OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 To identify the corresponding class of a content provider, use the following information:

-- `com.mwr.example.sieve` is the package.
+- Package Name: `com.mwr.example.sieve`.
-- `DBContentProvider` is the class to analyze in the package above.
+- Content Provider Class Name: `DBContentProvider`.

 By analyzing the class `com.mwr.example.sieve.DBContentProvider`, the following URI were identified: